AlxV07/BBQScoutingPass/README.md

 <div id="things-to-add"></div>

 ## Things we might want to add someday:
-* Add images to Pit Scouting
-* More options for processing the QR code
-* Mac version of Excel spreadsheet
-* Drag and Drop configuration editing (Avoid JSON editing)
-* Better Google Sheets integration / instructions
-* Improve look and feel
-* Create videos to illustrate how to setup, configure, and use the application
 * Better error messages
 * Pre-parse JSON for validity to avoid cryptic errors when parsing
 * Incorporate [Statbotics.io](http://statbotics.io/) data